-The U, S, Geological Survey mapped the geology of the Davis Mesa quadrangle, Colorado, as part of a comprehensive study of carnotite deposits.
-The study, covering the principal carnotiteproducing area in southwestern Colorado, included detailed examination of mines and geologic mapping of eighteen 7 1/2-minute quadrangles, of which the Davis Mesa quadrangle is one (Parts) of State of the texts accompanying these maps have been standardized; these parts comprise some descriptions of geologic formations and general descriptions of regional structural setting, geologic history, and ore deposits.
+The U.S. Geological Survey mapped the geology of the Horse Range Mesa quadrangle, Colo., as part of a comprehensive study of carnotite deposits.
+The study, covering the principal carnotiteproducing area in southwestern Colorado, included detailed examination of mines and geologic mapping of eighteen 7 1/2-minute quadrangles, of which the Horse Range Mesa quadrangle is one.
+Part of the texts accompanying these maps have been standardized; these parts comprise some descriptions of geologic formations and general descriptions of regional structural setting, geologic history, and ore deposits.
 A comprehensive report presenting in greater detail the geologic features of the entire area and interpretations of these features is in preparation.
-Work was started in the area in 1939 as a cooperative project with the State of Colorado Geological Survey Board and the Colorado Metal Mining Fund and was continued through 1945 as a wartime stratégic minerals project.
+Work was started in the area in 1939 as a cooperative project with the State of Colorado Geological Survey Board and the Colorado Metal Mining Fund, and was continued through 1945 as a wartime strategic minerals project.
 Since 1947 the Geological Survey has been continuing this geologic study on behalf of the Division of Raw Materials of the Atomic Energy Commission.
-A part of the Davis Mesa quadrangle was mapped in 1941; the rest was mapped in 1948,
+The Horse Range Mesa quadrangle was mapped in 1945, and some revisions were made in 1949.

-The Davis Mesa quadrangle covers about 59 square miles in Montrose County, Colo., and lies in the Canyon Lands division of the Colorado Plateau physiographic province.
-The quadrangle, except for the floor of Paradox Valley, is a rugged area of mesas and canyons.
-Total relief within the quadrangle is slightly more than 2,270 feet; altitudes range from about 4,850 feet in the canyon of the Dolores River to over 7,120 feet on Skein Mesa.
-The Dolores and San Miguel Rivers and their tributaries drain all the area in the quadrangle.
+The Horse Range Mesa quadrangle covers about 59 square miles in San Miguel County, Colo., and lies in the Canyon Lands division of the Colorado Plateau physiographic province.
+The quadrangle is a rugged area of mesas and canyons.
+Total relief within the quadrangle is about 2, 205 feet; altitudes range from about 5, 360 feet in the canyon of the Dolores River to 7, 565 feet on Summit Point.
+The Dolores River and its tributaries drain the area.

-No accurate information on rainfall is available, but the annual precipitation is probably between 10 and 15 inches; the area is semiarid and supports a moderate growth of juniper and pinon on rocky terrain and abundant sagebrush where soils are thick.
-Cacti and sparse grass are widely distributed.
-Most of the quadrangle is accessible over a system of dry-weather roads.
+No accurate information on rainfall is available, but the annual precipitation is probably between 10 to 15 inches; the area is semiarid and supports a moderate growth of juniper and pinon on rocky terrain and abundant sagebrush where soils are thick.
+Cactus and sparse grass are widely distributed.
+The south half of the quadrangle is accessible over a system of dry-weather roads and Colorado Highway 80, but the north half is accessible only by horseback or by foot.